shitcodebykaushik/linux_tut/Networking/Base.md

 - It is virtual  points where network connection begin and stop,controlled by the os .
 -  Each ports are connected to the different procedure or service which allow computer to differentiate  between various types of network traffic .

+# Metasploit
+ - It contains the ready made tools and scans which helps to get easy reverse shells  .
+ - Be carefull because there machine where

+- Lab setup